ome/omero-guide-fiji/docs/manual_analysis.rst

 #.
 Check that the option *Add Image from current window* is selected.

 #.
-Select where to import the cropped Image, for example an existing Dataset, e.g. *A-Fiji-dataset* Dataset.
+Select where to import the cropped Image, for example an existing Dataset, e.g. *A-Fiji-dataset*.
 You can also select *New From Folder* option which will create a new Dataset named with the name of the image you opened from OMERO to Fiji.
 In case you select *No Dataset* option, the new image will be displayed in the *Orphaned Images* folder in OMERO.

 #.
 Click *Add to the Queue* button.